Fast Testing & Precise Diagnoses

 We use these advanced tools for our White Settlement patients in order to rapidly and accurately diagnose their medical issues.
 We offer a wide variety of services, from MRI to ultrasound and digital x-rays.

-With these imaging capabilities, we are able to provide immediate treatment options to you and work closely with you to develop a treatment plan that works for you and for your four-legged companion.
+With these imaging capabilities, we are able to provide immediate treatment options and work closely with you to develop a treatment plan that works for you and for your four-legged companion.

 In-House Lab & Pharmacy

-We perform a wide variety of tests in our in-house lab in order to provide results quickly and efficiently and begin a course of treatment as soon as possible.
+We perform a wide variety of tests at our in-house lab to provide you with results quickly and efficiently, to begin a course of treatment as soon as possible.